-Our method for detecting discriminatory lending relies on straightforward intuition, first articulated by \cite{Becker1971, Becker1993}: If a lender prices loans accurately, then---after setting interest rates to reflect risk---we would expect loans to be similarly profitable across groups.
+In our audit, we employ a profit-based test of lending discrimination, first articulated by Becker~\cite{Becker1971, Becker1993}.
+This test relies on straightforward intuition: If a lender prices loans accurately, then---after setting interest rates to reflect risk---we would expect loans to be similarly profitable across groups.
 Indeed, in a competitive marketplace comprised of risk-neutral lenders, we would expect loans to be priced to achieve the same expected return for every individual borrower.
 Consequently, if loans made to a particular group are systematically more profitable, this suggests that the lender priced those borrowers too aggressively relative to their true risk, consistent with discrimination.
 To compare profitability, we rely on the annualized internal rate of return (IRR), a common measure of profit in lending that directly connects loan pricing with repayment outcomes.
-A key advantage of this approach is that it only requires access to repayment data---and, in particular, does not require knowledge of either the inputs or outputs of a lender's internal risk models.
 In practice, lenders are not perfectly risk neutral, and may expect a premium to lend to riskier borrowers.
-We return to this point below and extend our analysis to account for this possibility.
+We explore this point further in our analysis.

-We apply our approach to data drawn from a large online financial technology platform, estimating the annualized IRR across racial and ethnic and gender groups.
-We find that loans made to Black borrowers are less profitable than those to other racial subgroups; and that loans made to men are less profitable than those made to women.
+In estimating the annualized IRR across racial and ethnic and gender groups, we find that loans made to Black borrowers are less profitable than those to other racial subgroups; and that loans made to men are less profitable than those made to women.
 These results suggest the lender's decision algorithm systematically benefits Black borrowers and men.
-We confirm this apparent benefit by tracing these disparities back to miscalibration in the lender's underwriting model, which underestimates the borrowing risk of Black borrowers and overestimates the risk of women.
+We confirm this apparent benefit by tracing these disparities in part back to miscalibration in the lender's underwriting model, which underestimates the borrowing risk of Black borrowers and overestimates the risk of women.
 One can correct this miscalibration by explicitly including race and gender in risk models, but doing so would violate fair lending laws, illustrating a tension between competing notions of fairness.